-- Participants agreed that over the medium term a coordinated program for economic development in the region is required.
-The Lake Chad Basin Commission (LCBC) might play a role in these efforts.
-The Multinational Joint Task Force, a part of the LCBC, was also suggested as - -The Multinational Joint Task Force, a part of the LCBC, was also suggested as a vehicle for enhanced regional security cooperation and assistance.
+-Participants agreed that over the medium term a coordinated program for economic development in the region is required.
+The Lake Chad Basin Commission (LCBC) might play a role in these efforts

+(LCBC) might play a role in these efforts.

+The Multinational Joint Task Force, a part of the LCBC, was also suggested as a vehicle for enhanced regional security cooperation and assistance.
 This will be pursued; however, Cameroon is not currently a member of the MNJTF.